 Put yourself in your prospects’ shoes when evaluating near substitutes.
 What tradeoffs will they make and for what reasons?
 For example, a consumer may take a book out of the library instead of buying a physical book or download.

-Before hiring a design shop or using a less expensive online resource, assess the elements you want to represent your business.
+Before hiring a design shop, assess the elements you want to represent your business.
 They should have a deeper meaning for you and your audience since they’ll be core to your logo and other brand representations.

 Not sure how to start?
 Then create a mood board to make the process more tactile.
 It provides insights into how you view your brand.
 Go through magazines and other content finding visual elements you like.
 What colors and shapes appeal to you and why?